 I fell in love with security and privacy as a teenager through videogames.
-15+ years later, I'm at SandboxAQ, securing the AI economy through cryptographic modernization and non-human identity management.
+15+ years later, I'm at Google leading Agentic AI for the Threat Intelligence engineering team, making the world's threat intelligence actionable at scale.
 Published in Nature.
 Runner with 24 marathons.
 Father of two.

 Leading business unit growth and strategy in cryptographic management, non-human identity management and AI security.
 Built and scaled AQtive Guard from inception to enterprise adoption.
 Secured multi-million USD contracts with Fortune 100 banks, governments, and tech companies.